SORTEE/ecoevorxiv/docs/03_policy.md

  - Of high quality with regard to structure, data presentation, and validity of conclusions
  - From the scientific disciplines of Ecology, Evolutionary Biology, Conservation Biology, or related fields.
  - Containing a title, author name(s) and affiliation(s)
- - Providing details of  correspondence for at least one author
+ - Providing details of  correspondence (at minimum an email address) for at least one author
  - Free from personal attacks

- - Manuscripts will not be hosted when violations of these policies are detected.
+*Manuscripts will not be hosted when violations of these policies are detected.*

 Empirical and theoretical manuscripts will be assessed by at least one editorial member to decide whether to accept or reject the manuscript, whereas an opinion or review article may be assessed by two or more members.